kiikode/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5. Check for alphabetic characters
 6. Print the sign of a number
 7. Compute the absolute value of an integer
+8. Print the last digit of a number